Thibauth/pgn/pgn.md

 character have a specific representation that is independent of its value for a particular computing system's text file usage.
-The archival representation of a newline is the ASCII control character LF (line feed, decimal value 10, hexadecimal value 0x0a).
+The archival representation of a newline is the ASCII control character LF (line feed, decimal value 10, hexadecimal value `0x0a`).

 Sadly, there are some accidents of history that survive to this day that have baroque representations for a newline: multicharacter sequences, end-of-line record markers, start-of-line byte counts, fixed length records, and so forth.
-It is well beyond the scope of the PGN project to reconcile all of these to the unified world of ANSI C and the those enjoying the bliss of a single '\n' convention.
+It is well beyond the scope of the PGN project to reconcile all of these to the unified world of ANSI C and the those enjoying the bliss of a single `\n` convention.
 Some systems may just not be able to handle an archival PGN text file with native text editors.
 In these cases, an indulgence of sorts is granted to use the local newline convention in non-archival PGN files for those